Year of entry 2024

 - International fees

-We offer PGCert, PGDip and Masters level options, all by online distance learning, as we know that not everyone can commit the time required for a full masters and it can be a challenge to balance professional development with work and home life.
+We know that it can be a challenge to balance professional development with work and home life.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.